 If you take some high-quality photos of the items you’d like to sell and write up a detailed description, you’re likely to have some luck making some extra cash from that old desk or filing cabinet on Facebook Marketplace.

-You can also try posting your unwanted stuff on social media where you’re more likely to actually know the person you’re selling your old dining set or unused elliptical to instead of inviting a stranger to your home.
+You can also try selling your unwanted stuff on social media where you’re more likely to actually know the person you’re selling your old dining set or unused elliptical to instead of just inviting a stranger to your home.

 2. Donate Unwanted Stuff